stevenkabc/amplify-android/README.md

 Add another Post in one of the apps, and watch it appear on the other app.
 Viola!

-Try to add a Subscription for UpdatePostMutation as well yourself!

 ### S3 Storage Object
 TODO